fredrrom/DPLL/README.md

 # DPLL

-#### A simple implementation of the DPLL SAT solving algorithm in Python.
+#### A simple implementation of the resolution-based DPLL SAT solving algorithm in Python.

 ### Syntax
 Propositional formulas are provided in conjunctive normal form.
 Conversion from logical to program syntax is done as follows: